 A big promise, undelivered

-The setbacks cast doubt on wealthy nations’ promise to jointly mobilize $100 billion a year by 2020 for developing countries’ most pressing climate mitigation and adaptation needs.
+The setbacks cast doubt on wealthy nations’ promise to jointly mobilize US$100 billion a year by 2020 for developing countries’ most pressing climate mitigation and adaptation needs.

 That goal was adopted at the 2010 international climate summit at Cancún, Mexico that was hosted by U.N.
 Climate Change, the UNFCCC’s secretariat.